 - Using your fingertips, rub the butter into the flour until all the flour has been coated with butter and the mixture resembles fine breadcrumbs (image 2).
 When rubbing in, lift the butter and flour above the bowl and allow it to fall back.
 This helps aerate the mixture.

 - Add the egg yolk and water (image 3).
 You could use the egg whites to make a meringue for these coconut meringue jam tarts.

 - Use a flat knife to cut the eggs and water through the flour mixture until it starts to come together (image 4).
 Start with 4 tablespoons of water and if you need more add the extra tablespoon.

 - Now use your hands to gently press the pastry together into a flat disk (image 5).
 Do not knead.
 Use just enough pressure to make the dough come together.

-- Place the pastry into a plastic bag, or cover with clingfilm (image 6), and place in the refrigerator to rest for at least half an hour.
+- Place the pastry into a plastic bag, or cover it with clingfilm (image 6), and place it in the refrigerator to rest for at least half an hour.